 The Final Exam will cover your dissertation and related topics, and it may also cover other areas deemed appropriate by the Supervisory Committee.
 While the committee alone votes on acceptance of the dissertation, any member of the graduate faculty may participate in the Final Exam.

 Once you pass your Final Exam and complete any revisions requested by the Supervisory Committee, the remaining step is to submit your dissertation to the Graduate School.

 In preparation for submitting your dissertation, you should keep the following Graduate School policies in mind:

 If you wish to submit your dissertation in the same quarter as your Final Exam, make note of the submission deadlines established by the Graduate School.

 You may submit your dissertation up to two weeks after the end of a quarter without having to register for the following quarter by using the Registration Waiver Fee.
 The Registration Waiver Fee option is available to a student who has completed all other degree requirements except submission of the dissertation.
 You will then be permitted to graduate the following quarter by paying a $250 fee in lieu of registering for credit hours.

 Submission of the dissertation is done electronically and involves several steps.
 You should carefully review the detailed information available from the Graduate School.
-Two steps are particularly important: (1) the Doctoral Dissertation Reading Committee Approval Form must be physically signed by all Reading Committee members and submitted to the Graduate School no later than the last day of the academic quarter, and (2) you must also complete the Survey of Earned Doctorates.
+All Reading Committee members must approve the dissertation online and you must also complete the Survey of Earned Doctorates.